-In a state where hunting and independence are prevalent, most people desire to own a gun or firearm.
+In a state where hunting and independence are prevalent, many people desire to own a gun or firearm.
 It is your basic constitutional right, and useful in defending yourself from others and an overreaching government.
-However your The criminal defense attorneys wholeheartedly believe in your ability to possess a firearm.
-We want to protect your basic right to this freedom.ability to possess a gun is limited in Denver or Jefferson County if you have a conviction for domestic violence, or a Protection / Restraining Order on your record.
+Our criminal defense attorneys wholeheartedly believe in your ability to possess a firearm.
+We want to protect your basic right to this freedom.
+However, the ability to possess a gun is limited in Denver or Jefferson County if you have a conviction for domestic violence or a Protection / Restraining Order on your record.
 In fact, your rights could even permanently be in jeopardy.
-At the O’Malley Law Office, we wholeheartedly believe in one’s ability to posses a firearm and want to protect your basic right to this freedom.
-However, with liberal anti-gun politicians, your rights hang in the balance in Boulder and Jefferson County.
+At Sawyer Legal Group, we wholeheartedly believe in one's ability to posses a firearm and want to protect your basic right to this freedom.
+However, with anti-gun politicians, your rights hang in the balance in Boulder and Jefferson County.
 We can protect those rights if contacted early on when you are accused of an act of Domestic Violence.

 Firearms and Domestic Violence: Connected through Restraining / Protection Orders

-From our other website pages, you may remember reading about restraining and protection orders.
+From within our website, you may remember reading about restraining and protection orders.
 Police and District Attorneys in Adams County use protection / restraining orders as an all-encompassing patch in order to protect their careers and their alleged victims.
 Even though these restraining orders might not be necessary, they are routinely issued against law abiding citizens “just in case.”